-(12) Rule ordering: reduplication precedes epenthesis (after Shaw 1980)
+- (70) Rule ordering: reduplication precedes epenthesis (after Shaw 1980) - a.

-a.
 Simple forms

+•••• ompro rormo

-UR /wa∫te/ /gle∫ka/ / /tʃhep/
+UR /wa∫te/ /gle∫ka/ /t∫ h ep/

-REDUPLICATION - - -
+REDUPLICATION

-EPENTHESIS - t∫ h ep e
+Epenthesis - - t∫ h ep e

-SR [wa∫te] [gle∫ka] [t∫ h epe]
+SR [wajte] [gleʃka] [t] h epe]

 b.
-Reduplicated form s
+Reduplicated form S

-UR /wa∫te-R ED/ /g le∫ka-RED/ /t∫ h ep-RED/
+UR /wa∫te-R ED/ /gl e∫ka-RED/ /t∫ h ep-RED/

-REDUPLICATION wa∫te- j ite g gle∫ka- ∫ka t∫ h ep- t∫hep
+REDUPLICATION wa∫te- j 'te g le∫ka- ∫ka t∫ h ep- t∫hep

-EPENTHESIS - t∫ h ep-t∫ h ep e
+Epenthesis - t∫ h ep-t∫ h ep e

-SR [wa∫te-∫ 'te] [į gle∫ka-∫ka] [t∫ h ep-t∫ h epe]
+SR [waʃte-] te] [g le∫ka-∫ka] [t∫ h ep-t∫ h epe]

 Treating ablaut vowels as epenthetic is a more radical version of the underspecification analysis sketched above.
 The claim is that not only the distribution of [a] and [e] but the very occurrence of the vowel is predictable based on surface markedness considerations.
-The analysis of ablaut alternations would be much the same as in (8b) above, with the addition of a high-ranking \CODA constraint, and constraints ruling out the insertion of vowels other than [e] and [a].
+The analysis of ablaut alternations would be much the same as in (66b) above, with the addition of a high-ranking \CODA constraint, and constraints ruling out the insertion of vowels other than [e] and [a].

 The epenthesis analysis has some obvious advantages.
 First, it captures the co-occurrence of two properties of words like chepe: they have final vowel alternations, and they have non-final reduplication.
 Furthermore, all words are completely rule-governed.
-If a speaker knows that there is an epenthesis process (resulting in [e] word-finally and [a] before a morpheme boundary), a final reduplication process (rendered opaque by epenthesis), and two types of URs (those with final consonants and those with final vowels), then it is possible to use the grammar to derive all of the surface forms correctly (12).
+If a speaker knows that there is an epenthesis process (resulting in [e] word-finally and [a] before a morpheme boundary), a final reduplication process (rendered opaque by epenthesis), and two types of URs (those with final consonants and those with final vowels), then it is possible to use the grammar to derive all of the surface forms correctly (70).

-Let us now consider the various possible sources of acquisition-related error under this analysis.
+Let us now consider the various possible sources of acquisition-related error under this analysis, as we did for Yiddish in section 2.5.
 Suppose that a learner is faced with a new word, whose forms are not completely known.
-For example, suppose she hears a new 3sg form pughe 'he snorted' - what might she conclude?
-One possibility is to assume
+For example, suppose she hears a new 3sg form pughe